Stained glass from North Presbyterian Church, Elmira, NY; photo by GAC

 Dane Ortlund, Gentle and Lowly: The Heart of Christ for Sinners and Sufferers.
 Wheaton, IL: Crossway, 2020, page 36-37.

 I am a husband, father, and grandfather.
-A small, town about fifteen miles west of Pittsburgh is home currently, though several other places have served that purpose before this.
+The southwestern Pennsylvania is currently home, though I've called several other places home before this.
 I maintain a YouTube channel of Bible teaching videos and a podcast of Bible teaching audio.
-I like to make things in my woodshop.
+I like to make things out of wood and other materials.
 I like taking photographs and use a lot of them in my blog posts.
-I go fishing in the local streams and lakes when I can.
 For thirty-nine years, I served as a pastor of churches in Pennsylvania, Ohio, and New York.

 View all posts by gachorpenning